Chart Color Schemes

 Infrastructure

-Koongal has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally
+Koongal has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Five projects identified by AreaSearch are expected to impact the area significantly.
-These key projects include Dual Occupancy Development at 259 Rockonia Road, Thozet Road-Rockonia Road Traffic Signals Installation, Abattoir Alterations and Additions at 484 Lakes Creek Road, and Land Based Recreational Fishing Platform - Donovan Park.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+Five projects have been identified by AreaSearch as potentially impacting the area.
+Notable projects include Dual Occupancy Development at 259 Rockonia Road, Thozet Road - Rockonia Road Traffic Signals Installation, Abattoir Alterations and Additions at 484 Lakes Creek Road, and Land Based Recreational Fishing Platform - Donovan Park.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.